-The Gulf of Mexico offers a wealth of material for developing minds and curious senses in "Ocean's Alive," a half-day adventure for children ages 5-8 and their parents/grandparents.
-Combining arts and crafts with a beach walk adventure, the educators at the Sea Lab usher children and adults into a deeper appreciation of the marvelous Alabama coast.
-Lessons in marine biology, ecology and zoology are introduced in hands-on activities so fun, your children will discover that learning can be a blast!
+The Gulf of Mexico offers a wealth of material for developing minds and curious senses in "Ocean's Alive!," a half-day adventure for children ages 5-8 and their parents, grandparents or guardian.
+Combining a beach walk adventure with arts & crafts activities, the educators at the Sea Lab lead children and adults into a deeper appreciation of the amazing Alabama coast.
+Lessons in marine biology and ecology are introduced through outdoor and indoor hands-on activities so fun, your children will discover that learning can be a blast!

 Survivor - Dauphin Island, for 9 - 11 year-olds.

 Visit Dauphin Island for the day and learn how to be a "survivor!"
 Campers will learn about various fishing methods, and put each to use!
 Everyone will go fishing, using rod-and-reel and castnet, crabbing, enjoy swimming time, and more.
 An inside look at the catch-of-the-day with an instructor-led dissection is sure to be an interesting part of this program.
 This single-day adventure and will be limited to 15 campers, so sign up early!

 Join us for a one-day camp featuring exploration of Dauphin Island, its ecology and its wildlife, and art projects inspired by it!
 Campers will use their imaginations to interpret the surroundings they visit while on the island and create artistic pieces based on those observations.
 Everyone will take home their own artwork, as well as wonderful memories!
 Space is limited to 15 participants per session, so be sure to sign up early!